Home-Automation-Project/Home-Automation-Overview/outdoors/computerized/bird_feeder.md

 @app.get("/birds/healthz")
 async def healthz(): return {"ok":True}
+`

-Model & labels: Put an ONNX image classifier trained on your local species list in ./models/bird_classifier.onnx and a matching labels.txt (one species per line in the same output order).
+* Model & labels: Put an ONNX image classifier trained on your local species list in ./models/bird_classifier.onnx and a matching labels.txt (one species per line in the same output order).
 To start fast, you can fine-tune any MobileNet/EfficientNet on ~20–50 common backyard species (transfer learning).

-Run
+**Run app**
+`
 uvicorn server_birds:app --host 0.0.0.0 --port 8000
+`
 6) Home Assistant (MQTT)
 Add an MQTT sensor (or use an MQTT “text” helper) to show the last species:

 sensor: